antvis/G6/docs/manual/tutorial/elements.en.md

   - R3: Set the opacity and color for edges with `opacity`，`stroke`;
   - R4: Set the direction of the label with `labelCfg`;
 - Map the data to visual channels:
-  - R5: Configure the shape of nodes with `shape` according to the property `class` in node data;
+  - R5: Configure the type of nodes with `type` according to the property `class` in node data;
   - R6: Configure the line widht of edges with `lineWidth` according to the property `weight` in edge data.

 ## Configure the Properties